• Skip to primary navigation

 Once you’ve become an expert milk kefir fermenter and drinker, you’ll be ready to try this recipe.
 I promise it’s not rocket science, it’s just bread.

 You can use buttermilk for this recipe, too, but I prefer milk kefir.
-The recipe was passed onto me by a friend who has a friend who is clearly some sort of savant, because this recipe is genius.
+The recipe was passed onto me by a friend who has a friend (Caralee Ayre) who is clearly some sort of savant, because this recipe is genius.

-I’m going to give you the recipe and then we’ll talk about it and the various things you can do with it.
+I’m going to give you the recipe and then we’ll talk about it and the various things you can do with it as we explore this wonderful kefir fermented bread recipe that uses no yeast and only has five ingredients.

 Kefir Fermented Bread Dough Recipe